k-talo/double-press.el/README.md

 - Temporary directory note (batch test on restricted environments):
   - `mkdir -p .tmp && TMPDIR=$PWD/.tmp emacs -Q --batch -L . -l double-press.el -l test-double-press.el -f ert-run-tests-batch-and-exit`

+Notes for older Emacs:
+- On Emacs 23, the library falls back to `defadvice` and a compatible input reader.
+Obsolete warnings are suppressed for this file only.

 ## Known Bugs